 Therefore, if you find yourself one day very motivated to pay down your mortgage, you might just be closer to financial independence than you think.
 After all, actions speak louder than words.

 Please pay off your primary mortgage before you retire.
 Peace of mind is worth way more than any amount of extra returns you might make investing elsewhere.

-If you’re looking to refinance your mortgage, check out Credible, my favorite lending marketplace to get competitive real quotes in minutes.
-I’m truly envious of all of you who get to refinance in 2020+.
-Rates are even lower than when I refinanced at the end of 2019.
+If you’re looking to refinance your mortgage, check out Credible.
+Credible is my favorite lending marketplace to get competitive real quotes in minutes.
+I’m truly envious of all of you who get to refinance in 2020+ given rates are at all-time lows.